aklivity/zilla-docs/src/concepts/spec-generation.md

 Zilla leverages the interface definitions in these specs to generate the necessary `zilla.yaml` config to implement the defined services.
 Zilla doesn't generate code that needs to be maintained.
 Instead, it generates the underlying configuration necessary to implement a functioning interface.
 Both standard and complex use cases are implemented easily with Zilla.

+You can see a working [Petstore Demo](https://github.com/aklivity/zilla-demos/tree/main/petstore) using OpenAPI/AsyncAPI schemas.
+Zilla can also define and proxy MQTT endpoints utilizing a pair of AsyncAPI schemas.
+Check out the [Taxi Demo](https://github.com/aklivity/zilla-demos/tree/main/taxi) to see a Zilla MQTT proxy defined using AsyncAPI, which is deployed [Live](https://taxi.aklivity.io/) using Kubernetes.

 ### OpenAPI

 Zilla implements the RESTful APIs defined in the [openapi](../reference/config/bindings/binding-openapi.md) binding.
 A REST Kafka proxy is defined using the [openapi-asyncapi](../reference/config/bindings/binding-openapi-asyncapi.md) binding.
 The Kafka configuration is defined with an [asyncapi](../reference/config/bindings/binding-asyncapi.md) `client` binding.